Zeekersky/Mobile_VR_AI_Assignment1/README.md

   d.
 Now, raise these cubes to a height above the plane and apply physics such that all 5
     cubes fall on the plane upon running the game.

-Question 3: Please do the following in Unity 3D: [4 marks]
+Question 3: Please do the following in Unity 3D:

   a.
 Take a cube and a plane and put the cube on the plane.
 Please give an appropriate color
     to the cube (yellow) and the plane (green).
   b.
 Now, make the cube move on the plane such that by pressing the left or right key, the